-The “Insufficient” rating indicates that India’s unconditional target in 2030 needs substantial improvements to be consistent with limiting warming to 1.5°C. India’s target is at the least stringent end of what would be a fair share of global effort and is not consistent with 1.5°C limit unless other countries make much deeper reductions and comparably greater effort.
+The “Insufficient” rating indicates that India’s unconditional target in 2030 needs substantial improvements to be consistent with limiting warming to 1.5°C. India’s target is at the least stringent end of what would be a fair share of global effort, and is not consistent with the 1.5°C limit unless other countries make much deeper reductions and comparably greater effort.
 If all countries were to follow India’s approach, warming would reach over 2°C and up to 3°C.

 With its updated NDC, India’s fair share rating improved by one category from "Highly insufficient" to "Insufficient", but a stronger target is needed if India is to contribute its fair share.

 In 2016, India had a net carbon sink of 308 MtCO2e.
 India's target for its land and forestry sector remains unchanged in its updated NDC as it plans an additional 2.5–3 GtCO2e of carbon sink by 2030 through additional forest cover.
-Several policies and measures were adopted under overarching framework of National Mission of Green India.
+Several policies and measures were adopted under the overarching framework of the National Mission of Green India.

 At COP26 in 2021, Prime Minister Narendra Modi announced a 2070 net zero target for India and during COP27 India submitted its Long-term Strategy for Low Carbon Development (LTS).
 We evaluate the net zero target as “Poor”.